Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: Tuning the Properties of Generated Photon Pairs

 \subsection{Non-collinear Degenerate.}

 Non-collinear setups are achieved by altering the crystal's cut angle.
 Collinear setups require a specific cut angle unless non-critical phase matching is used (crystal axis and pump propagation direction are orthogonal).
-For a non-collinear geometry, we consider a small $1.5^{\circ}$ detuning from the collinear cut angle (determined iteratively as discussed in Sec.~\ref{Sec:TuneProp}).
-Our calculations assume a nearly complete overlap between the pump and down-converted beam collection modes, which is still valid for our choice of cut angle and crystal length.
+For a non-collinear geometry, we consider a small $2.2^{\circ}$ detuning from the collinear cut angle (determined iteratively as discussed in Sec.~\ref{Sec:TuneProp}).
+Our calculations assume a nearly complete transverse spatial overlap between the pump and down-converted beam collection modes inside the crystal, which is still valid for our choice of cut angle and crystal length.
 Others \cite{Guilbert} have considered setups that have approximately a $\approx3^\circ$ full angle between signal and idler outside the crystal, but we see no reason to sacrifice $\mathcal{P}$ through limiting transverse phase mismatch when pump beam spatial walk-off is affected in such a minor way.
-In the degenerate case, we assume the signal and idler pairs are created around 810 nm.
-As shown in Fig.~\ref{fig:RvsW0}, the maximum $\mathcal{R}$ occurs at a pump beam waist of $W_{0,p}=310\textrm{ }\mu m$.
-Using the purity maximizing condition Eq.~(\ref{Eq:W_s}), we find $W_{0,s}$ given this $W_{0,p}$.
-Then, we detune $W_{0,s}$ to see how our figures of merit change as a function of $W_{0,s}$ in Fig.~\ref{fig:noncol_rate} (where the horizontal axis the ratio of $W_{0,s}$ to the ideal rate-maximizing $W_{0,p}$).